percona/pmm-doc/docs/quickstart.md

     5. Click *Add Service* at the bottom.

-    For more information on adding MongoDB database, see [here](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mongodb.html).
+    For detailed information on adding a MongoDB database, see [Adding a MySQL database](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mongodb.html).

 === "PostgreSQL"

     Before you add a PostgreSQL database for monitoring you should have a [database account for PMM]((https://docs.percona.com/percona-monitoring-and-management/setting-up/client/postgresql.html#create-a-database-account-for-pmm).
-To create an account using PostgreSQL CLI, see [Create a database account for PMM](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/postgresql.html#create-a-database-account-for-pmm).

-    To add PostgreSWL database for monitoring, do the following:
+    To add PostgreSQL database for monitoring, do the following:

     1. In the PMM web interface, go to  *Configuration* →  *PMM Inventory* →  *Add Instance*.

-    2. Select *PostgreSQL*.
-The *Add Service* page opens.
+    2. Select **PostgreSQL**.
+The **Add Service** page opens.

     3. On the resulting page you do not have to change any values, just enter the credentials for your database instance.

     4. Optional: Enter the information on the *Labels* or *Additional Options* section.

-    5. Click *Add Service* at the bottom.
+    5. Click **Add Service** at the bottom.

-    For more information on adding PostgreSQL database, see [here](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/postgresql.html).
+    For detailed information, see [Adding a PostgreSQL database](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/postgresql.html).

 === "Amazon RDS"